-With both multipliers providing a high-end and low-end range of potential new school-age children, we can estimate new students would be somewhere between 290 and 317 total new students.
+With all multipliers providing a high-end and low-end range of potential new school-age children, we can estimate new students would be somewhere between 239 and 294 total new students.
 While we do not know for sure that these units will produce children along these lines, any significant increases in enrollment would likely fall somewhere in this range.

 These estimates will not be included in the following projections for two reasons.
 The first reason is that these student increases are just potential estimates based on available data.
-We do not know for certain if any of these units will end up producing any school-age children at all.
+We do not know for certain if any of these units will end up producing any school-age children.
 The second reason is that if these units do produce school-age children, it will likely not be during the five years these projections cover.
-Many of these units have not been completed and in the case of the Guilderland project, have yet to be approved.
+Many of these units have not been completed.
 Any school-age children produced by these units will likely come in 10+ years.